roadkell/ascii-logos/README.md

 Notes:
-* There are some Unicode symbols in use beyond the classic 8-bit ASCII code page (notably, [Block Elements](https://en.wikipedia.org/wiki/Block_Elements) and [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing)), so make sure your terminal and font support Unicode (I use [kitty](https://github.com/kovidgoyal/kitty/) with [MesloLGS NF font](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k)).
+* There are some Unicode symbols in use beyond the classic ASCII code page 437 (notably, [Block Elements](https://en.wikipedia.org/wiki/Block_Elements) and [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing)), so make sure your terminal and font support Unicode (I use [kitty](https://github.com/kovidgoyal/kitty/) with [MesloLGS NF font](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k)).
+If images look mangled, try `*-lowres.txt` versions - they are based solely on code page 437.
 * These are not proper ANSI images, they use [Neofetch ASCII file format](https://github.com/dylanaraps/neofetch/wiki/Custom-Ascii-art-file-format) which is quite color-limited.
 This will change when Neofetch [implements](https://github.com/dylanaraps/neofetch/issues/1699) [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit).
-* Alt versions of some logos, as well as plain ASCIIs, are also available.
+Also, colorless versions are available in `monochrome` folder.
 Enjoy!

 Legal disclaimer: